awsdocs/amazon-emr-management-guide/doc_source/emr-ranger-security-considerations.md

-# Considerations and Issues<a name="emr-ranger-security-considerations"></a>
+# Considerations and issues<a name="emr-ranger-security-considerations"></a>

 **Configuring Kerberos on EMR**

 When an EMR cluster is configured for Kerberos, which is a requirement for Apache Ranger integration with Amazon EMR, Kerberos needs to be configured for users to be able to authenticate\.
-See [Configuring Kerberos on Amazon EMR](emr-kerberos-configure.md) for more information on configuring Kerberos, and [Configuring a Cluster for Kerberos\-Authenticated HDFS Users and SSH Connections](emr-kerberos-configuration-users.md) for information on how users and Kerberos principals can be created\.
+See [Configuring Kerberos on Amazon EMR](emr-kerberos-configure.md) for more information on configuring Kerberos, and [Configuring a cluster for Kerberos\-authenticated HDFS users and SSH connections](emr-kerberos-configuration-users.md) for information on how users and Kerberos principals can be created\.

 **Configuring Hue**

-For instructions on configuring Hue to use LDAP as an authentication mechanism, see [Configure Hue for LDAP Users](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/hue-ldap.html) in the *Amazon EMR Release Guide*\.
+For instructions on configuring Hue to use LDAP as an authentication mechanism, see [Configure Hue for LDAP users](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/hue-ldap.html) in the *Amazon EMR Release Guide*\.

 **Known Issues**

-There is a known issue within Amazon EMR release 5\.32 in which the permissions for hive\-site\.xml was changed so that only privileged users can read it as there may be credentials stored within it\.
-This could prevent Hue from reading hive\-site\.xml and cause webpages to continuously reload\.
+There is a known issue within Amazon EMR release 5\.32 in which the permissions for Hive\-site\.xml was changed so that only privileged users can read it as there may be credentials stored within it\.
+This could prevent Hue from reading Hive\-site\.xml and cause webpages to continuously reload\.
 If you experience this issue, add the following configuration to fix the issue:

 ```
    {